Glute Bridge with Pulse

 Comments and tips

-4. Make sure to keep your core engaged throughout the exercise to protect your lower back.
-Focus on squeezing your glutes at the top of the movement.
-For an added challenge, hold a weight on your hips or perform the exercise on an unstable surface.
+Make sure to keep your core engaged throughout the exercise to protect your lower back.
+Focus on contracting your glutes at the top of the movement and control the pulse motion.
+You can also try extending one leg at the top of the bridge for an added challenge.

 Cautions